poethan/AlphaMWE/README.md

 Because of the noise removal, translation post editing and MWE annotation by human professionals, we believe AlphaMWE is an asset for cross-lingual and multilingual research, such as MT and information extraction.
 Our multilingual corpora are freely available for research community.

+The original English source repo (https://gitlab.com/parseme/parseme_corpus_en)

+Five portions of the files from ‘aa to ae’:
+‘Ab’ portion contain some ‘mature information/content’

+License: since we use the English PARSEME dataset, we adopt the same license as the original dataset, i.e. CC-BY-SA 4.0

 If you are interested in including your native languages into AlphaMWE (currently involved: English/Chinese/German/Polish/Spanish), please get in touch.
 We do think this is a good contribution to your native language processing in machine / AI era.

 # Download corpora (from drive)